Substance use, misuse and dependence are treatable. Help and support are available for students, faculty and staff.

 As the first step of our comprehensive plan to address alcohol and other drug use, incoming students are offered materials about campus life prior to starting classes on campus.
 In the Substance Use At CU Boulder module, incoming students get accurate, useful information about alcohol and marijuana, including their effects, the potential for misuse, ways to decrease the risk of alcohol poisoning, and the legal ramifications of underage use.
 Whether they choose to use alcohol or marijuana, this course will help them make better decisions and respond appropriately to their peers.

-Attendees will learn how to recognize the signs of overdose, how to put someone in the recovery position and how to administer naloxone, a drug that reverses an opioid overdose.
+Attendees will learn how to recognize signs of alcohol poisoning and overdose, how and when to use naloxone and strategies to prevent overdose.